apache/mynewt-site/docs/chapter1/project1.md

 We will show you how you can use eggs from a nest on Mynewt to make an LED on a target board blink.
 We will call it ** Project Blinky**.
 The goals of this tutorial are threefold:

-1. First, you will learn how to set up your environment to be ready to use the various eggs that you will download from Mynewt.
+1. First, you will learn how to set up your environment to be ready to use Mynewt OS and newt tool.
 2. Second, we will walk you through a download of eggs for building and testing [on a simulated target](#building-test-code-on-simulator) on a non-Windows machine.
 3. Third, you will download eggs and use tools to create a runtime image for a board to [make its LED blink](#making-an-led-blink).